SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 This can be used to limit exposure to potential security issues related to them being leaked to parties that should not be authorized to the access the system.
 Consequently, tokens may need to be re-created or refreshed periodically.

-Tokens can be refreshed calling the token create request with the same parameters as originally (a different **expiresInMinutes** value can be given if a different duration is desired).
+Tokens can be refreshed by calling the token create request with the same parameters as originally (a different **expiresInMinutes** value can be given if a different duration is desired).
 The token string is a JWT (JSON Web Token) token so if the parameters used are not easily kept available, they can be extracted from the token string as outlined in Java code below: